katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 ![image alt text](scale2.png)

 To scale an object non-uniformly select the scale dropdown menu from the grey box, then select non uniform.
 You will then be able to scale your shape along the X, Y and Z vertices by dragging the arrows or by adjusting the factor number.
-Non-uniform scale can be quite useful for curved objects (ex. sphere)
+Non-uniform scale can be quite useful for curved objects (ex. sphere).

 ![image alt text](image_2.png)

 **Smart Scale**

-Select smart scale from drop-down menu
+Select smart scale from drop-down menu.

 ![image alt text](smartscale.png)